austinmama/vsrx/failover.md

 5. Log in to the other vSRX gateway of your pair.
 Enter CLI mode by again running the command `cli` and then verify that the console output shows as `primary`.

 When you enter CLI mode in your Juniper vSRX gateway device, the output shows as `primary` from the control plane perspective.
 Always check the `show chassis cluster status` output to determine which gateway device is primary from data plane perspective.
-Refer to [vSRX Default Configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) to learn more about redundancy groups, as well as the control and data planes.
+Refer to [Understanding the vSRX default configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) to learn more about redundancy groups, and control and data planes.
 {: tip}